tiagodccosta/AptoideTechChallenge/README.md

 7. In the UserDao.kt file we have to change the expected type of the object for the getAllUsers() query to LiveData<List<User>> to ensure its consistent with the type being passed in the MainActivityViewModel.
 8. In MainActivityViewModel we need to modify the loadUserData() to use the CouroutineScope just like in the loadPostsData()

-### After this changes this changes the app runned perfectly# AptoideTechChallenge
+### After this changes the app runned perfectly# AptoideTechChallenge